JackDougherty/participatory-mapping/README.md

 ## Goal
 Create or adapt an existing light-weight Leaflet map code for participatory mapping data collection and subsequent display of results for all submissions.
 Users click and place icons on the map (e.g. places where they currently like to exercise), and when submitting their responses, results for each type of marker are saved with lat/lng and timestamp in a Google Sheet or CSV file, to be displayed later as a heatmap.

+## WARNING
+This code demo does not work.
+Instead, see participatory mapping demos by Google Maps Mania on Glitch https://googlemapsmania.blogspot.com/2020/02/wheres-border.html

 ## Credits
 Adapted from https://github.com/HarryatBigWater/harryatbigwater/tree/master/participatory_mapping_planning (unlicensed), who also displays this code on his consulting web page: https://www.bigwaterconsulting.net/participatory-mapping.
 He adapted it from https://aogdp.github.io/gpsform/ (unlicensed), which uses pop-up forms for textual descriptions, not icons, and see also these [OLD instructions from aogdp](https://github.com/aogdp/gpsform/blob/gh-pages/README.md)